arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-standards-are-used-when-assessing-the-believability-of-reports-of-learning/accuracy-threats-to-accuracy-and-the-assessment-of-accuracy.md

 ---
+grand_parent: 'How is learning to be observed and recorded? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2
+parent: 'What standards are used when assessing the believability of reports of learning '
 title: 'Accuracy, threats to accuracy and the assessment of accuracy '
 ---
 # Accuracy, threats to accuracy and the assessment of accuracy